NITHINKR06/chc-secure-file-system/README.md

 ---

+## 📚 Documentation

+Additional documentation available in the project:

+- `CREATE_ENV_FILE.md` - Environment variable setup guide
+- `CHCAPP/README.md` - Frontend documentation
+- Test files in `test/` directory

+---

 **🎯 Ready to secure your files?
 Start by uploading your first file!**

 The CHC Secure File Management System provides enterprise-grade security with academic-level cryptographic implementation, making it perfect for understanding advanced security concepts while maintaining practical usability.

+---

+## 📞 Support

+For issues, questions, or contributions, please refer to the project documentation or contact the development team.

+---

+**Built with ❤️ using Flask, React, TypeScript, and advanced cryptography**